uswds/uswds-site/_components/button-groups.md

       <h4>When to consider something else</h4>
       <ul class="usa-content-list">
         <li><strong>If actions are not related.</strong> Consider how placement and alternative structure of unrelated actions can improve usability over placing all actions in a group.</li>
-        <li><strong>If there are too many actions.</strong> Be mindful of how a long list of buttons might appear on small screens.</li>
+        <li><strong>If there are too many actions in a segmented button group.</strong> Be mindful of how a long list of buttons might appear on small screens.</li>
         <li><strong>When using destructive and non-destructive actions.</strong> In some cases you may need to use the default button group with destructive and non-destructive actions, but do not place them inside the segmented variant.</li>
       </ul>
       <h4>Usability guidance</h4>
       <ul class="usa-content-list">
-        <li><strong>Do not use button groups for hyperlinks or navigation.</strong> Though buttons can be used for links, buttons in a group should be actions.</li>
+        <li><strong>Do not use button groups for hyperlinks or navigation outside of a form.</strong> Though buttons can be used for links, buttons in a group should be actions.</li>
         <li><strong>Use the default button group to space out multiple buttons.</strong></li>
         <li><strong>Use the segmented button group when button actions are categorically linked.</strong></li>
       </ul>